GET THE INSIDE TRACK -

-If, however, you are tired when you arrive at 52 Clichy, Italian food at Spaccanapoli on our block on the corner is a perfect choice with kids (everything can be ordered to takeaway – the pizza created in front of you, fresh from the oven is great).
-This is a real Italian foodie corner as 10 paces away is Bar Italia Brasserie (in Top 20 of ALL Paris restaurants) and opposite is a mozzarella bar, Gusto Massimo Paris
+If, however, you are tired when you arrive at 52 Clichy, Italian food might be the answer.
+We seem to have an Italian corner down the hill on our block.
+Spaccanapoli is a perfect choice with kids (everything can be ordered to takeaway but the best option is the pizza, created in front of you fresh from the oven.
+This is a real Italian foodie restaurant 10 paces away called Bar Italia Brasserie (in Top 20 of ALL Paris restaurants so book in advance please) and opposite is a mozzarella bar, Gusto Massimo Paris

 Barely out of our red door, on the first corner, if you can force yourselves past the view of the cakes, take out or eat in lunch at our amazing bakery, Maison Landemaine.
 Whilst the staff are very sweet to all foreigners, the queues can be terrible if the French want to buy their sandwiches for lunch.

-I’m not a connoisseur of Vietnamese food but guests from LA swore it was the best they had every eaten and since then everybody has agreed so do try Pho 20 if you love the soup dishes and everything can be taken away too.
+I’m not a connoisseur of Vietnamese food but guests from LA swore this is the best they had every eaten in and since then everybody has agreed, so do try Pho 20 if you love soup dishes.
+Everything can be taken away too.
 It’s on our side of the road on the way to the Place.

-The Grand Dame of the Place is the Brasserie Wepler, this sumptuous art deco brasserie specializes in oysters and other seafood in winter but has a varied menu for those that are not tempted by a huge seafood platter.
+The Grand Dame of the Place is the Brasserie Wepler, this sumptuous art deco brasserie specializes in oysters and other seafood in winter but does have a varied menu for those that are not tempted by a huge seafood platter.

 10 steps off Place de Clichy is Le Cyrano with its walls covered in original mosaics and smoky stained glass over 100 years old, this is a cool bar for the younger crowd serving tapas in the evenings to the crowd spilling onto the pavement and at lunchtime excellent, large open sandwiches and salads.
 Excellent value.